matyama/homl/README.md

 # Hands-On Machine Learning with Scikit-Learn, Keras & TensorFlow
-Examples and excercises from *Hands-On Machine Learning with Scikit-Learn, Keras &amp; TensorFlow*
+Examples and exercises from *Hands-On Machine Learning with Scikit-Learn, Keras &amp; TensorFlow*

 ## Disclaimer
 This is a personal learning place that was created while reading the book.